ryandkuster/readsynth_analysis/README.md

 The goal is to keep -f fixed and increase copy number (-n) by factors of 10 at 1, 10, 100.

+Also, the mean and sd will be altered to simulate the Liu 2017 F. prausnitzii dataset (mean: 143 adapter length + 312 = 455; sd: 121)

 using readsynth.py (commit eba1aedcc24555c0201c8d5ce5ac0d9ac8a37fda)

 ```